MahireYakup/Module_2_Challenge_Green_Stock/README.md

 # How do these pros and cons apply to refactoring the original VBA script?
 save time
 # My comments on Module 2
-I did not use the tickerIndex since my code did not work.
-It worked neither return nor total Volume.
-Total Volume came out but with the wrong calculations.
-So I combined individual code for practicing 2018 and combined teh code with provided code given by Bootcamp.
-However, I understood my code and reached the goal.
-The Ticker Index code was provided in slackflows and I don't want to use it.
+I did  use the tickerIndex with helpf of Henry (TA) and Aman Gill's study group.
+Originally used the nested work of 2018 with the VBA code provided by Module-Challange 2.
+It works too.
+However Module 2-Challenge required tickerIndex.
+I used ticker Index in the code named as Module 2.bas.